link1900/agra-ranker/README.md

 - test that it works online

 ### Refactor Cleanups
+- force https and piggy back on heroku certs
+- make the login screen work with lastpass and normal auto complete
 - Move table to a directive
 - fix sire selector to always get all results or do inactive paging
 - fix offspring table to be actual table